testflows/TestFlows-WebSite/source/_posts/blog/how-to-break-your-tests-into-steps.md

 ls: cannot access 'foo': No such file or directory
 ```

-# What Will We Test?
+# What will we test?

-Any good test that is worth the memory in which it is stored, needs to verify one or more requirements.
+Any good test that is worth the memory in which it is stored needs to verify one or more requirements.
 Having picked
 the `ls` utility, we need to come up with a simple requirement
 that we can verify.
 Let's pick the following requirement:

-> When a file or a directory does not exist then an error message should
+> When a file or a directory does not exist, then an error message should
-> be printed in `stderr` and the exit code should be `2`.
+> be printed in `stderr`, and the exit code should be `2`.

-Having the requirement ready we can proceed to create a test.
+With the requirement ready, we can proceed to write a test.
-We want to get things done as we will use the *ad-hoc* method.

-# First Step
+# First step

-There are plenty of test frameworks which we can use to write a test but
+There are plenty of test frameworks that we can use to write a test but
 of course, we will use {% testflows %} for this purpose as it
-has a convenient **Connect** module that provides **Shell** class
+has a convenient **Connect** module that provides a **Shell** class
-which will allow us to test `ls` utility in an intuitive way.
+that will allow us to test `ls` utility in an intuitive way.

-Let's throw a few lines together to get us going into `test.py`.
+Let's throw a few lines together into `test.py` to get us going.

 ```python
 from testflows.core import Test